Tudor vs OMEGA

 Tudor History

-Tudor has its roots in the founding of Rolex in 1905 by Hans Wilsdorf.
-Wilsdorf was the mastermind behind Rolex’s success, driven by a vision to manufacture the most accurate, durable, and reliable watches possible.
+The history of Tudor watches has its roots in the founding of Rolex in 1905 by Hans Wilsdorf.
+Wilsdorf was the mastermind behind Rolex's success, driven by a vision to manufacture the most accurate, durable, and reliable watches possible.
 Building an empire like Rolex took time, however.
 So, in 1926, Wilsdorf launched Tudor as a more affordable alternative to Rolex, to build brand awareness and loyal customers across different price points.

 Early Tudor watches used reliable Swiss ebauches (watch movement blanks) rather than in-house calibers.
 But they were still built to stringent standards under Wilsdorf's oversight.
 The founder only allowed Tudor to use movements that met chronometric precision criteria.
 For many years, Tudor lived in the shadow of the mighty Rolex crown.
 But it slowly grew an almost cult-like following for its robust tool watches built for professional use.